-This one is a lot more risky – if you want to do it properly.
+This one is a lot riskier – if you want to do it properly.
 There are two approaches you can use here which offer different levels of risk, but the lower you want the risk to be, the lower your response rate is likely to be:

 With this approach, your client is somewhat protected if something goes wrong.
 For example, the worker messes up the template or you email someone who clearly doesn’t want to be emailed regarding SEO and links.
 However there is a downside here, in that the email address and the email itself are liable to look a bit spammy.
 This can decrease your response rate, particularly from higher-level bloggers who want to know who they are dealing with before engaging in conversation.
 It also doesn’t feel great if you’re trying to promote a legitimate brand and it can look a bit strange to the people you’re contacting.

-- The second approach is to setup a genuine email address using the client name or the name of your company, thus making it perfectly clear who you are representing.
+- 2) The second approach is to set up a genuine email address using the client name or the name of your company, thus making it perfectly clear who you are representing.